integr8ly/integreatly-operator/test-cases/tests/dashboards/e09-verify-customer-grafana-route-is-accessible.md

 ## Steps

-1. Go to redhat-rhmi-customer-monitoring-operator namespace
+1. Go to redhat-rhmi-customer-monitoring namespace
 2. Go to Routes -> grafana-route and login as customer-admin user using testing-idp
    > Verify that you can successfully log in to the Grafana